ibm-cloud-docs/assistant-data/install-142.md

 To create local storage persistent volumes, complete the following steps:

-You must be a cluster administrator to create local storage volumes, and the script used to create them must be run from the master node of the cluster.
-The master node must have `ssh` access to all of the nodes in your development cluster.
+You must be a cluster administrator to create local storage volumes, and the script used to create them must be run from the coordinator node of the cluster.
+The coordinator node must have `ssh` access to all of the nodes in your development cluster.
 {: important}

 1. You will need to choose available worker nodes that can host the persistent volumes.
 Find out which worker nodes are available to host the volumes by running the following command: